-Outlook search index database - backup and restore
+Outlook search index database -backup and restore

-Lets you specify what Profile Management does during logon when the Enable search index roaming for Outlook policy is enabled.
+This setting configures what Profile Management does during logon when the Enable search index roaming for Outlook is enabled.

-If this policy is enabled, Profile Management backs up the search index database each time the database is mounted successfully on logon.
+If this setting is enabled, Profile Management saves a backup of the search index database each time the database is mounted successfully on logon.
 Profile Management treats the backup as the good copy of the search index database.
-When an attempt to mount the search index database fails due to database corruption, Profile Management reverts the search index database to the last-known good copy.
+When an attempt to mount the search index database fails because the database becomes corrupted, Profile Management automatically reverts the search index database to the last known good copy.

 Note: Profile Management deletes the previously saved backup after a new backup is saved successfully.
-The backup consumes the available VHDX storage.
+The backup consumes the available storage space of the VHDX files.